ThetaData-API/thetadata-python/docs/tutorials.md

 ### Cancelling Streams

-You can cancel any stream you previously subscribed to by calling the remove stream methods.
+You can cancel any stream you previously subscribed to by using the remove stream methods.

 === "cancel_streams.py"